Treating Communication and Swallowing Disorders

-Communicating our needs, ideas and feelings is the most complex of human behaviors, a process that can be affected by genetic syndromes, disease or injuries that affect the brain or structures involved in communication.
+Communicating our needs, ideas and feelings is the most complex of human behaviors, a process that can be affected by genetic syndromes, disease or injuries to the brain or structures involved in communication.
 For the past 45 years, our Speech-Language Pathology department has been a leader in advancing diagnostic and treatment protocols for people experiencing communication and/or swallowing difficulties.

-At the University of Michigan, Speech-Language Pathology staff assess and treat individuals with communication impairment.
+At University of Michigan Health, speech-language pathology staff assess and treat individuals with communication impairment.
 They also assess and treat individuals who are experiencing difficulty swallowing (dysphagia), as some of the structures that enable us to swallow are also involved in speech.

 Make an Appointment

-To make an appointment at our Speech Language Pathology clinic, call us at 734-763-4003.
+To make an appointment at our Speech Language Pathology clinic, call us at 734-936-7070.